PhD, Washington University in St. Louis

-Assistant Professor Leslie Hasche focuses on clinical social work practice related to gerontology and mental health.
+Associate Professor Leslie Hasche focuses on clinical social work practice related to gerontology and mental health.
 Her research is aimed at improving care for older adults with depression, a crucial means of promoting their independence and quality of life.

 Hasche’s scholarship builds directly from her research on community-based services’ response to the mental health needs of older adults, and on her practice experiences in health and mental health care settings.